railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

 * Applicant's Name
 * Applied Job
 * Department
-* Stage : It may be  `Initial Job Demand` or  `Salary Negotiation` stage
+* Stage: can be `Initial Job Demand`, `Salary Negotiation`, ...
-* Responsible : Responsible person who conduct the interview
+* Responsible: Responsible person who conducts the interview
 * Contact Information
-* Contract Data : That contains Availability, Expected Salary, Proposed Salary
+* Contract Data: including Availability, Expected Salary, Proposed Salary
 * Qualification of Applicant
-* Status : It reflects the actual state of the recruitment process like `In Progress`, `Pending` or `Hired`
+* Status: reflects the actual status of the recruitment process like `In Progress`, `Pending` or `Hired`

-The information about the :guilabel:`Job Position` can be maintained by the menu :menuselection:`Human Resources --> Recruitment --> Job Positions`.
+The information about the :guilabel:`Job Position` can be maintained through the menu :menuselection:`Human Resources --> Recruitment --> Job Positions`.

 .. figure::  images/recruitment_job_position.png
    :scale: 50
    :align: center

-   *Job position in organization*
+   *Job Position in your Organization*

-You can analyse data of recruitment process through the menu :menuselection:`Human Resources --> Reporting --> Recruitment Analysis`.
+You can analyse data of the recruitment process through the menu :menuselection:`Human Resources --> Reporting --> Recruitment Analysis`.

 ..
 Copyright © Open Object Press.
 All rights reserved.